Bob Mizer: Legal challenges

 Mizer was repeatedly targeted by authorities in relation to his trade in photographs and film.
 In 1945, he was visited by US postal inspectors, who searched his room and found "dirty pictures", but he avoided prosecution.
 Mizer was investigated again in 1947 after a man told police that Mizer had sold him nude photographs.
 As a result of the investigation, Mizer was arrested for contributing to the delinquency of a minor, after it was found he had taken nude photographs of a seventeen-year-old, James Maynor.
 He was sentenced to six months at a prison farm in Saugus, California.

 Mizer used a set of codes to record information about the temperament, physical characteristics, and sexual proclivities of AMG models, and covertly shared this information with photographers and others to whom he would loan out models.
 This practice led to an arrest by the Los Angeles vice squad for running a prostitution ring.
 He was convicted, and author Jeffrey Escoffier speculates that he was imprisoned for part of 1968 as a result, explaining a lapse in the run of Physique Pictorial that year.

 Films

-Bob Mizer produced over 3,000 film titles from the early 1950s to the early 1980s.
+Mizer produced over 3,000 film titles from the early 1950s to the early 1980s.
 In August 1980, he began using the then-new technology of VHS, and recorded over 7500 hours of his photo sessions until his death in 1992.